 Back at Summerhill between 2008 and 2011, her duties as Bloodstock and Racing Manager included all aspects of stud and sales management, before going out on her own and setting up Kerry Jack Bloodstock in 2012.

-Kerry Jack Bloodstock manages Triple Crown winner Louis the King's stud career, his first foals are expected this season.
+Kerry Jack Bloodstock manages Triple Crown winner Louis the King's stud career, who's first foals have caught the eye this season.

 A sparkling record in just a few years